phisn/algebraic-server-reconciliation/docs/main.typ

 The current industry standard, client-side prediction with rollback reconciliation, represents an elegant but computationally expensive solution.
 Clients optimistically predict the results of their actions for immediate visual feedback.
 When the server's response reveals a misprediction, inevitable when clients lack complete information, the client "rolls back" its state and re-simulates all intervening frames with the corrected information.
 This approach successfully maintains both responsiveness and eventual consistency, but at a cost: the computational burden of repeated simulation increases linearly with network latency.
 This overhead is particularly problematic for mobile devices with limited battery and thermal budgets, and for cloud gaming platforms operating at a massive scale.

 This thesis presents algebraic server reconciliation, a novel approach to state synchronization that maintains the responsiveness of client-side prediction while eliminating the computational overhead of re-simulation.
-Our key insight is that by representing game state changes as elements of an Abelian group, a mathematical structure with well-defined properties of composition and inversion, we can compute corrections directly through algebraic operations rather than repeated simulation.
+Our key insight is that by representing game state changes as elements of an abelian group, a mathematical structure with well-defined properties of composition and inversion, we can compute corrections directly through algebraic operations rather than repeated simulation.
 When a client receives an authoritative server update, instead of rolling back and re-simulating, it computes a single correction delta that transforms its current predicted state toward convergence with the server.

 Our approach draws inspiration from Conflict-Free Replicated Data Types (CRDTs), a technique from distributed systems that leverages algebraic properties to ensure eventual consistency.
 However, unlike CRDTs which typically handle peer-to-peer updates, we exploit the authoritative server topology common in games to relax requirements and support a broader class of operations.

 The primary contributions of this thesis are threefold.
 First, we introduce the algebraic server reconciliation method with formal proofs of convergence and complexity analysis.
 Second, we provide a comprehensive formalization of game networking concepts that enables rigorous comparison between different synchronization approaches.
 Third, we present experimental validation using custom-built test games that reveals both the strengths and limitations of our method under various gameplay scenarios.

 Through this investigation, we demonstrate that algebraic server reconciliation offers a viable alternative to traditional rollback for a significant class of multiplayer games.
-While not universally applicable, certain game mechanics violate its underlying assumptions, the technique provides valuable benefits where its requirements align with gameplay design.
+While not universally applicable - certain game mechanics violate its underlying assumptions - the technique provides valuable benefits where its requirements align with gameplay design.
 By expanding the palette of synchronization techniques, this work contributes to the ongoing evolution of networked interactive entertainment.

 = Related Work

 The challenge of maintaining a consistent and responsive shared reality across a distributed system is a foundational problem in computer science.
 In the domain of real-time networked multiplayer games, this challenge is amplified by stringent latency requirements and the demand for interactive fairness.
+Fast-paced shooters are a quintessential example, where success is often decided in milliseconds and perceived fairness is paramount.

 This chapter reviews practical state-synchronization techniques for real-time games alongside relevant distributed-systems results.
 Academic work covers theory (consistency, replication, CRDTs), while many production details are documented in engine manuals, GDC talks @gdc-overview, and developer blogs.
 We therefore integrate peer-reviewed sources with primary industry material, citing each claim to a concrete talk or manual where possible.